Koukyosyumei/MyZKP/book/src/zksnark/subsec2.md

 ## Rank-1 Constraint System (R1CS)

-There are many formats to represent arithmetic circuits, and one of the most popular ones is R1CS (Rank-1 Constraint System), which represents arithmetic circuits as \underline{a set of equality constraints, each involving only one multiplication}.
+There are many formats to represent arithmetic circuits, and one of the most popular ones is R1CS (Rank-1 Constraint System), which represents arithmetic circuits as a set of equality constraints, each involving only one multiplication.
 In an arithmetic circuit, we call the concrete values assigned to the variables within the constraints witness.
 We first provide the formal definition of R1CS as follows:

 ### Definition: R1CS